whiskyechobravo/kerko/docs/index.md

 Before choosing Kerko for your project, you might want to review the following known limitations of Kerko:

-- The system can probably handle relatively large bibliographies (it has been tested so far with about 15,000 entries), but the number of distinct facet values has more impact on response times than the number of references.
+- The system can handle relatively large bibliographies (it has been tested with over 15,000 references), but the number of distinct facet values can have more impact on response times than the number of records.
 For the best response times, it is recommended to limit the number of distinct facet values under a few hundreds.
 - Kerko can only manage a single bibliography per application.
 - Although Kerko can be integrated in a multilingual web application were the visitor may select a language, Zotero does not provide a way to manage tags or